shedaniel/crane/README.md

-# Architectury Mojmap Extensions
+# Crane

-A project to provide extensions to Mojang's official mappings.
+Crane is a set of extensions to Mojang's official Minecraft obfuscation mappings, providing things such as parameter names and Javadocs not supplied by the original mappings set.

 ________
-Architectury is built on the same foundation as Yarn, with gui-based mappings via [Enigma](https://github.com/FabricMC/Enigma).
+Crane is built on the same foundation as Yarn, with gui-based mappings via [Enigma](https://github.com/FabricMC/Enigma).

 ### Contributing